Architecture

 - Typed preparation:

 - Depth bounding: Some parts of the pipeline are naturally recursive (parsing deeply nested parentheses, matching deeply nested terms).
-Parser/typechecker limit APIs provide bounded recursion for production/untrusted workloads.
+The parser enforces a fixed AST-depth cap, and the typechecker-limit API provides bounded recursion for production/untrusted workloads.

-- Import-use rewrite/validation: library processing resolves import aliases across expression vars, constructor patterns, type references, and class references; unresolved qualified alias members are rejected as library errors before runtime.
+- Import-use rewrite/validation: module processing resolves import aliases across expression vars, constructor patterns, type references, and class references; unresolved qualified alias members are rejected as module errors before runtime.

 Intentional String Boundaries